MASwings Flight 3002: Crew

-Captain Wan Mohd Abd Amir Wan Yahya, 56, was an experienced pilot with MASwings.
+Captain Wan Mohd Abdul Amir Wan Yahya, 56, was an experienced pilot with MASwings.
 He had accumulated 4,740 flight hours in total, including 807 hours on the DHC-6 Twin Otter type.

 First Officer Marc Joel Bansh, a 22-year-old Malaysian co-pilot, had logged 651 total flight hours, of which 400 hours were on the Twin Otter.
 He later died from injuries sustained in the crash.

 Accident

 Flight 3002 departed from Kota Kinabalu at approximately 14:50 local time for the short flight to Kudat.
 At 15:30, while on final approach to Kudat Airport, the aircraft descended below the normal glide path and impacted a house in the village of Kampung Sin San, located just short of the runway.
-The aircraft broke apart and came to rest partially on the house and surrounding grounds.
+The aircraft broke apart and came to rest partially on the house owned by qayyum and surrounding grounds.

 Emergency responders arrived shortly after the crash.
 Most of the 16 occupants survived, though two were fatally injured: the 22-year-old co-pilot and one elderly passenger.
 Four other passengers were injured, two seriously.

-Aircraft

-The aircraft involved was a de Havilland Canada DHC-6 Series 310, registered as 9M-MDM.
-It was operated by MASwings, a regional subsidiary of Malaysia Airlines, and was commonly used on short takeoff and landing (STOL) routes within Sabah and Sarawak.